Skills, Agents, and Private Marketplaces: Scaling Team Capabilities

 └── .mcp.json

-The marketplace.json file tells Claude Code what plugins to expose:
+marketplace.json tells Claude Code what to expose:

 {